Home Film & TVHappy Gilmore 2: A Satisfying and Enjoyable Sequel

 Happy Gilmore 2.
 (L to R) Adam Sandler as Happy Gilmore and Benito Antonio Martínez Ocasio as Oscar Mejias in Happy Gilmore 2.
 Cr.
 Scott Yamano/Netflix © 2025.

-Now in no way, is this a perfect film, the film’s storyline is pretty simple, no crazy twists, and the main antagonist is unremarkable and forgettable at times.
+Now in no way is this a perfect film.
+The storyline is pretty simple with no crazy twists, and the main antagonist is unremarkable and forgettable at times.
 Sometimes the jokes don’t always land and can come off a bit awkward.
-As well, I am not a huge fan of a certain character’s death at the beginning of the film and wanted to see how that relationship grew.
-But to me when you are watching an Adam Sandler film, you already know what you are getting yourself into.
-It will be a simple story filled with humor and cameos and sprinkling in some heartfelt moments.
+I am not a huge fan of a certain character’s death at the beginning of the film and wanted to see how that relationship would grow.
+But to me when you are watching a Sandler film, you already know what you are getting yourself into.
+It will be a simple story filled with humor, cameos, and some heartfelt moments.
 The film does not market itself to be on the same level as Hustle, Uncut Gems, Spanglish, Punch-Drunk Love, or Reign Over Me.
-Adam Sandler’s filmography is really a great reflection of who he is and his capabilities.
+Sandler’s filmography is really a great reflection of who he is and his capabilities.
 Even so, I had a surprisingly fun time and appreciate bringing the feeling of nostalgia in a not so gimmicky way.

 HAPPY GILMORE 2.
 (L to R) Andrew Watt as Municipal Starter’s Boyfriend, Eric André as Steiner, Margaret Qualley as Sally, Kelsey Plum as Municipal Starter and Martin Herlihy as Fitzy and in Happy Gilmore 2.
 Cr.
 Scott Yamano/Netflix © 2025.